metzgr/eoc/_resources/05-22-2023-how-public-funds-are-spent.md

 aria-label: How can GSA measure the impacts of community engagement on how public funds are spent?
 content_tags:
 type: link
-filters: opportunity external evaluation evidence-use
+filters: portal-opportunities external evaluation evidence-use
 post-date: May 24, 2023
 ---